12Sapphire/12Sapphire.github.io/README.md

 I made a project with a IR receiver and IR remote control that prints sentences and words on Arduino IDE serial monitor.
 I also made one with a tilt ball switch that lights up a led and turns on a buzzer if anyone touches the project.

 After a few months I decided to get a Raspberry Pi car from Freenove.
 After building and downloading everything, I had a lot of fun... for some days.
-But then the load button gave up and only the wheels worked, and then the power button gave up and it completely stopped working.
+But then the load button failed and only the wheels worked, and then the power button failed and it completely stopped working.
 I still don't know how to fix it yet.

 After a few weeks I went back to Arduino but this time I had to make a project that didn’t exist on BV3D without any help.
 But BV3D did have 2 projects that I already had to code for, and if I combined the code.
 I could use it in the new project.
 After wiring everything and uploading the code.
 My Temperature and Humidity Meter was done.